joshgerdes/jekyll-uno/_posts/2021-12-27-azure-storage-account-sftp-errors.md

   teaser: images/iazure-marketplace-banner.png

 ---
-As part of standing up and using an Azure Storage account as an SFTP server, I ran into a few issues.
+As part of standing up and using an Azure Storage account as an SFTP service, I ran into a few issues.
 This blog post is merely intended to show my findings in case others run into similar issues.

 #### PTY allocation request failed on channel 0